arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues33.md

 This page lists important issues affecting the 3.3.x versions of the ArangoDB suite of products.
 It is not a list of all open issues.

-Critical issues (ArangoDB Technical & Security Alerts) are also included at [https://www.arangodb.com/alerts/](https://www.arangodb.com/alerts/).
+Critical issues (ArangoDB Technical & Security Alerts) are also found at [arangodb.com/alerts](https://www.arangodb.com/alerts/).

 | # | Issue      |
 |---|------------|